tintin10q/computational-linguistics-summary/Prediction/Viterbi Algorithm.md

 Now we can repeat.

 ## More context
 We can also look at the maximum of the previous transitions from each posterior more than 1 previous column.
 So like n = 2 previous collums.
 However, it increases complexity but also brings sparcity.
 We don't want 0 transition sto hijack the computation.
 Because often a transition is not actually impossible just a really small chance.
-To somewhat solve this we can use smoothing just like with [[Markov models]].
+To somewhat solve this we can use smoothing just like with [Markov models](Markov%20models.md).
 We can also use interpolation to guess the transition probability which is estimated by linearly interpolating using smaller n-grams.
 A guessed probability is better than no probability.

 You can also use pseudo morphology -> words constst of smaller units which influence their PoS tag.
 We can look at this to add bias to the probability, or we could compute emission probabilities for part words (suffixes of different lenghts, down till single characters).
 Whenever you hit an unkown word, use the emmision probability for the suffixes instead.
 Something is better than nothing.